-Users can create thematic albums containing pictures related to an event.
-As shown in Figure 3b, albums are also encoded in XML and contain basically a name, an owner, and a set of pictures included in the album.
+Users can create thematic albums containing pictures related for instance to an event.
+Albums are also encoded in XML as shown in Figure 3b.
+An album has basically a name, an owner, and a set of pictures included in the album.

-User data are also very simple, as shown in Figure 3c.
+User data are also very simple.
+Figure 3c shows how they are represented in Photo-Book.
 A user has a username, a password, and an email address.

-3.1 Automatic image processing
+5.1 Automatic image processing